-- Submission of material that is wholly or substantially identical to that created or published by another person or persons, without adequate credit notations indicating authorship (plagiarism). - Putting your projects on public Github.
+- Copying, with or without modification, someone else's work when this work is not meant to be publicly accessible (e.g., a classmate's program or solution). - Submission of material that is wholly or substantially identical to that created or published by another person or persons, without adequate credit notations indicating authorship (plagiarism). - Putting your projects on public Github.
 If a student in the future copies your code/reports, the student obviously violates the honor code but you will also be responsible for the violation.